spo0ds/Journey-to-become-a-Blockchain-Engineer/Day49/Day49.md

 ```

 Before we can even deplot to Rinkeby, we should write some tests.
 So create a test folder, inside it create a unit folder and inside there create a new file called "randomNft.test.js".Once again there isn't anything new that we're going to learn here.It's going to be very similar to the lottery that we've written before.

+You can check the test from the Github repo.

+`yarn hardhat test`